yachecker/asc-json-ponimatel-online/README.md

 2. Navigate to the project directory: cd asc-json-ponimatel-online-main

-3. Launch as a module:
-py -m asc-json-ponimatel-online
+3. Launch BackEnd server powered by FastAPI uvicorn fast_api:app

 Consider changing directory name or you will be definitely exhausted writing this ultra super duper complex directory name